xiaoyu258/DocProj/README.md

 `[Output Path]` is the path to the output stitched flow with the shape of \[2, H, W\].

 ### Resampling
 Import `resampling.rectification` function to resample the distorted image by the stitched flow.

 The distorted image should be a Numpy array with the shape of \[H, W, 3\] for a color image or \[H, W\] for a greyscale image, the stitched flow should be an array with the shape of \[2, H, W\].

 The function will return the resulting image and a mask to indicate whether each pixel will converge within the maximum iteration.

+**To help you follow all these steps, we also give an example with all the intermediate results [here](https://drive.google.com/open?id=1QI2v1oWgha0jdcVuj7mzOXpgjBULZ7Mg) in the test data folder.**